csjcode/security-tools-blockchain/README.md

 #### Discord[.]ID - Basic Discord account info
 * Website: https://discord.id/
 * Description: Discord.ID provides basic lookup for Discord account information using IDs.
-This is their official site.

 #### CryptoTaxCalculator - Track PNL for an address
 * Website: https://cryptotaxcalculator.io/
 * Description: CryptoTaxCalculator tracks profit and loss (PNL) for crypto addresses and portfolios.
-This is their official website.

 ⚠️ Warning: Double-check all info here before using with anything private, wallet etc. There could be changes, updates or errors or changed/incorrect urls.
 Use these tools at your own risk.
 This is not an endorsement of any particular tool, app or site, some I have not used.